LunarG/VulkanSamples/API-Samples/Tutorial/markdown/05-init_swapchain.md

 get the needed information.
 It can then fill in the following fields:

+    uint32_t desiredNumberOfSwapChainImages = surfCapabilities.minImageCount;

     swapchain_ci.minImageCount = desiredNumberOfSwapChainImages;
     swapchain_ci.imageExtent.width = swapChainExtent.width;
     swapchain_ci.imageExtent.height = swapChainExtent.height;
     swapchain_ci.preTransform = preTransform;
     swapchain_ci.presentMode = swapchainPresentMode;

+You should set the `minImageCount` member to a value that represents the buffering strategy that your application uses, double-buffering or triple-buffering for example.
+This sample queries the minimum number of images that can be in a swapchain using the `vkGetPhysicalDeviceSurfaceCapabilitiesKHR()` function, storing the result in `surfCapabilities`.
+Asking for this minimum number of images ensures that we can acquire one presentable image as long as we present it before attempting to acquire another.
+This represents a double-buffered configuration, since you will be able to acquire one image to render into, while the other image is being presented.
+If you wanted to triple-buffer, then you would ask for one more image and then be able to acquire two buffers to render into before you present them.

 ## Different Queue Families for Graphics and Present